pirica/adult-pay-sites/README.md

 - All the contents are provided by Filesmonster.com.
 - This Addon uses the ofical API cortesy of filesmonster.com

+#Advanced installation procedure
+- Using this installation procedure you don't need to "put" any zip file into your kodi system, you can use this alternative installation way also if you can't upload a zip file to your kodi system and browse to find it (p.e. some devices)
+- For using this installation method you one need to "write a simple url adress" and install from there the Filesmonster Repo.
+- After installing it you can follow the instructions to install addon.
+Both Addon and repo will be also auto-updated using this intallation procedure.

+-

 .
 .
 .